Dagala Thousand Lakes Trek – 13 Days

 It’s only an hour’s walk down to the road head and soon we are driving through apple orchards to reach Thimphu, the capital of Bhutan.
 After checking into your hotel and enjoy some time to unwind and eat lunch, enjoy sightseeing around Thimphu, once a rustic village sitting in a broad river valley and today the nation’s capital.

 Visit the National Memorial Chorten, completed by the Royal Queen Mother as a memorial stupa for the Third King.
-Continue on to 12th century Changangkha Temple and the Zilukha Nunnery.
+Continue on to the 12th-century Changangkha Temple and the Zilukha Nunnery.
 Overnight at your hotel in Thimphu.

 DAY 09: THIMPHU